cmd05/ST7735-VideoPlayback-STM32/README.md

 # ST7735-VideoPlayback-STM32

-A library to display for smooth video playback on a ST7735 display.
+A library for smooth video playback on a ST7735 display.
 It uses an SD card module for video storage.
 The library can be used to streams videos at **33-35FPS**.

-The project originally started as developing drivers for the ST7735 display, but later I decided to expand it to play videos optimally.

 ## Showcase